When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Testing dynamic valuation in cereal purchases

 By contrast, removing habits within characteristics space reduces the pass rate from 54.7\% to 52.4\%.
 While this difference in levels is modest, the paired comparisons below show that the reclassification is entirely directional, with households failing under static preferences but passing once dynamics are introduced.
 I show later that allowing for habits also reduces the severity of behavioural violations on average, but the empirical gains are concentrated rather than universal.

 The reclassification pattern is strongly directional.
 Removing habits from the baseline characteristics model reclassifies 53 households, all of whom fail under static preferences but pass once intertemporal dependence is introduced ($\text{p-value}<10^{-15}$).
+These households provide the cleanest empirical illustration of the valuation wedge in Section~\ref{sec:valuation_wedge}: the maintained characteristics technology can support a hedonic interpretation, but only if current characteristics are allowed to carry continuation values.
 By contrast, changing the allocation of habit-forming characteristics reclassifies at most three households and yields no statistically significant differences.
 Table~\ref{tab:mcnemar_results} reports the full set of paired comparisons.

 Comparisons with goods-based models reveal even larger directional differences.
 In these cases, most switching households fail the characteristics-based test but pass the corresponding goods-based alternative.
 As shown in the next subsection, this pattern reflects the much greater dimensional flexibility of the goods representation, which imposes no cross-good price restrictions, rather than tighter behavioural alignment.